PostHog/posthog.com/contents/blog/best-gdpr-compliant-analytics-tools.md

 #### Who is TelemetryDeck for?

 TelemetryDeck is good for individual app developers who want a simple, effective solution for app analytics.
-It's is most comparable to Countly, though it doesn't collect as much information on users, or offer as many features.
+It's most comparable to Countly, though it doesn't collect as much information on users, or offer as many features.
 There are first-party SDKs for Swift, Kotlin (for Android and Java), and Javascript (for Node and websites).
 There's also a community SDK for the Unity game engine.

 #### Features & benefits

 - App analytics for Android and iPhone apps
 - Doesn't track any personally identifiable information
-- Tracks app version and phones OS version
+- Tracks app version and phone OS version
 - Basic retention, funnel, and user path visualizations

 #### TelemetryDeck and GDPR compliance